bfops/playform/README.md

   * Toggle block outline rendering: L
   * Save line-of-sight: M

-One mob spawns that will play a tag-like game with you: touch it and will chase you until it touches you back.
+One mob spawns that will play "tag" with you: tag it and it will chase you until it tags you back.

 ## Screenshots